gabetucker2/QuantFinanceCompetition/README.md

 - **Git + GitHub** – Version control and public codebase hosting
 - **CSV Imports/Manipulation + Microsoft Excel** – Historical financial data, some manually and some procedurally curated into CSVs

+## Table of Contents
+- Overview
+- Team Members
+- Announcement Post
+- Technologies Used
+- Table of Contents
+- Foreword
+- Submitted Work Timeline
+  - Candlesticks
+  - FeatureImportanceAnalysis
+  - BrownianStrategy
+  - MultipleLinearRegression
+  - MarketSentimentStrategy
+- Final Analysis

 ## Foreword

 ### Post Hoc Code Revisions

 The only revisions made to our scripts after the competitions were in order to make the scripts capable of running in a repo clone's local environment without any changes, in case someone else would like to run the scripts for themselves.
-We also slightly modified the titles of our existing graphs for sake of clarity in a non-video presentation format, and the market sentiment analysis code was slightly revised for ease-of-use by people unfamiliar with the script.
+We also slightly modified the titles of our existing graphs for sake of clarity in a non-video presentation format, and the market sentiment analysis code was overhauled to better account for real-world variables not accounted for in our original code and to provide improved analytics.

 ### Abandoned Work (prior to deadline)